slack-ruby/slack-ruby-bot-server/README.md

 ![](images/create-app.png)

-Follow Slack's instructions, note the app client ID and secret, give the bot a default name, etc. The redirect URL should be the location of your app; for local testing purposes use a public tunneling service such as [ngrok](https://ngrok.com/) to expose local port 9292.
+Follow Slack's instructions, note the app client ID and secret, give the bot a default name, etc. The redirect URL should be the location of your app.
+For local testing purposes use a public tunneling service such as [ngrok](https://ngrok.com/) to expose local port 9292.

 Within your application, edit your `.env` file and add `SLACK_CLIENT_ID=...` and `SLACK_CLIENT_SECRET=...` in it.